 These 10 narrow reefs numbered one through 10 are known simply as the Ribbon Reefs located alongside northern Queensland’s coast.
 The abode of one of the Great Barrier Reef’s most popular dive sites, Cod Hole can be found in Ribbon Reef No. 10.
 Cod Hole facet massive potato cod and Maori wrasse fish together with its chromatic parade of tropical fish.

 The resident potato cod aren’t scared to come close to divers after years of being hand-fed by guides.
 For the months of June and July, the dwarf minke whales are sporadically spotted.
-Visitors from Boca Impact Windows and Doors enjoyed watching them.
+Visitors enjoyed watching them.

 2. Water and Land Adventure: Whitehaven Beach

 The most photographed beach in all of Australia is the Whitehaven, you’ll understand why after one look at its white sands.
 Whitehaven Beach consists 98 percent flawless white silica that expands across more than 4 miles of Whitsunday Islands east coast.
+An Epoxy Garage Floor Company models an entire line of designs after the beautiful white metallic look that the beach gives off.
 Heat retention is prevented by these alabaster sands which only means while strolling along the circulating azure shoreline, you won’t feel like you’re walking across a strand of hot coals.

 When you’re not doing your usual sports water adventures, take a brief hike to the Hill Inlet lookout at Tongue Point for selfies or and scenic vistas as recommended by recent travelers.